ocapn/ocapn/draft-specifications/Model.md

 For purposes of [Pass Invariant Equality](#pass-invariant-equality), the values True and False are equal only to their respective selves.

+The CBOR Representation of OCapN False is CBOR Major Type 7, Minor Type 20.

+The CBOR Representation of OCapN True is CBOR Major Type 7, Minor Type 21.

 ## Integer